Covid 19 coronavirus: Auckland family appeals for time with dying grandfather

 The family has chosen to speak out about the issue as they felt there would be many other people and families going through the same struggle.

-They had earlier been allowed to visit daily; with the only rules being that visitations be restricted to one person at a time and not after 8pm.
+They had earlier been allowed to visit daily.
+The only rules were that visits be restricted to one person at a time and not after 8pm.

 Yesterday, however, was particularly difficult for both Parkes and her grandfather, who became emotional when his granddaughter was told she had to leave.